 We believe that every child should experience the world beyond the classroom as an essential part of learning and personal development.
 The outdoor environment has massive potential for providing learning opportunities.
 Here at Hawford we are extremely fortunate to be set in large grounds and surrounded by an environment rich in opportunities.
 We make full use of our local area, including the canal and the rivers, to enhance our educational provision.

 The outdoor environment offers motivating, exciting, different, relevant and easily accessible activities from EYFS through to Year 6.
-Our outdoor learning experiences are delivered through a combination of school-based outdoor learning, visits to other places and residential programmes.
+Our learning outside the classroom experiences are delivered through a combination of school-based outdoor learning, visits to other places and residential programmes.

-Learning outdoors is part of our wide range of practical approaches to developing skills.
-Opportunities for outdoor learning exist within and across all curriculum areas and help to develop personal and social skills, communication, problem solving, thinking skills and teamwork, as well as English, Mathematics and all other curriculum areas.
+Learning Outside the Classroom is part of our wide range of practical approaches to developing skills.
+Opportunities for learning outside exist within and across all curriculum areas and help to develop personal and social skills, communication, problem solving, thinking skills and teamwork, as well as English, Mathematics and all other curriculum areas.

-Outdoor learning experiences are often remembered for a lifetime.
-Integrating learning and outdoor experiences, whether through play in the immediate grounds or adventures further afield, provides relevance and depth to the curriculum in ways that are difficult to achieve indoors.
-Learning outdoors can be enjoyable, creative, challenging and adventurous and helps children learn by experience and grow as confident and responsible citizens who value and appreciate the natural environment.
+Learning Outside the Classroom experiences are often remembered for a lifetime.
+Integrating learning and outdoor experiences, whether through planned activities or play in the immediate grounds or adventures further afield, provides relevance and depth to the curriculum in ways that are difficult to achieve indoors.
+Learning Outside the Classroom can be enjoyable, creative, challenging and adventurous and helps children learn by experience and grow as confident and responsible citizens who value and appreciate the natural environment.

 The Nature of our Provision